Quantifying repulsiveness of determinantal point processes: Most repulsive DPPs

 \section{Most repulsive DPPs}

-We first present the most globally repulsive DPPs, in the sense of Definition~\ref{globally repulsive}.
-They are introduced in the on-line supplementary file associated to \cite{lavancierpublish}, from which the following proposition is easily deduced.
+We first present the most globally repulsive DPPs in the sense of Definition~\ref{globallyrepulsive}.
+They are introduced in the on-line supplementary file associated to \cite{lavancierpublish} (see \cite {lavancierextended}), from which the following proposition is easily deduced.

-\begin{proposition}[\cite{lavancierpublish}] In the sense of Definition~\ref{globally repulsive}, $DPP(C)$ is the most globally repulsive DPP among all DPPs with kernel satisfying condition $\K$ if and only if $\F(C)$ is even and equals almost everywhere an indicator function of a Borel set with volume $\rho$. \end{proposition}
+\begin{proposition}[(Lavancier, M{\o}ller and Rubak \cite {lavancierpublish})] In the sense of Definition~\ref{globallyrepulsive}, $\operatorname {DPP}(C)$ is the most globally repulsive DPP among all DPPs with kernel satisfying condition $\mathcal{K}(\rho)$ if and only if $\mathcal{F}(C)$ is even and equals almost everywhere an indicator function of a Borel set with volume $\rho$. \end{proposition}